Working at Heights in Australia: Requirements, Regulations, and Best Practice

 Under the model WHS Regulations, work where a person could fall more than 2 metres is classified as high-risk construction work.
 This means:

-Many businesses also require an internal working at heights permit that documents:
+Many businesses also require an internal authorisation or permit-to-work for height work that documents:

 The hierarchy of controls for fall prevention